abdulbadii/smart-directories-navigation/README.md

 Any CLI with an executable whose argument can be obtained from the dir. stack being referenced
 For the purpose of get more its various selection, append // to the argument.
 This won't make it immediately executed, instead it'd get into readline which is ready to do what Bash command prompt is, e.g: modify the argument string, (executable) path auto completion, etc

+g [optionally any command]
+Toggle hide or show the directory stack list ouput at prompt string
+If there is any command, execute it first before the hiding
+Naturally except a mere `m`, in which `m -` just toggle hide or show the directory stack list,
+not perform go into $HOME directory first